-No. There is no publicly funded physiotherapy for treatment in private clinics in BC.
+No. There is no publicly fully-funded physiotherapy for treatment in private clinics in BC.
 However, some people qualify for a limited amount of coverage through the Medical Services Plan (MSP) of BC.
-These people get “Premium Assistance” from MSP and therefore MSP will pay a portion of 10 visits per calendar year.
-These 10 visits are shared with Chiropracy, Naturopathy, Massage Therapy, Acupuncture and Podiatry.
-A Patient Visit Charge of $30.00 is also required for payment of each visit.
+These people qualify for “Premium Assistance” from MSP and therefore MSP will pay a portion of 10 visits per calendar year.
+These 10 visits are shared with Chiropractic, Naturopathy, Massage Therapy, Acupuncture and Podiatry.
+A Patient Visit Charge is required for payment at each visit.

 Physiotherapy treatment visits range between 30 to 60 minutes in length.
 Variation depends on the treating therapist, the area(s) of problem and the types of treatment options eg. exercises, modalities etc.

 No. The Physiotherapist will perform a thorough assessment on the first visit and determine appropriate treatment.
 Be assured that the physiotherapist will not treat you if he/she thinks you need further medical clarification before commencing treatment.